-2019 Staking Program
+Gibson MacQuoid 2019 Staking Program

-In June 2019, the Company completed a small staking program in which 36 claims, totalling 42,640.7 hectares, were staked and are currently in the process of being filed.
+In June 2019, the Company completed a small staking program in which 36 claims, totalling 42,640.7 hectares, were staked and have since been filed and approved.
 The staking of these claims, which overlap with the Company's prospecting permits that expire in 2020, was completed in order to maintain a contiguous land package over the current areas of interest as identified in the previous years' work programs.